-By simply unticking the 'Enable Online Consultations in Airmid' in Step 3 above, you can make online consultations unavailable to patients.
+By simply unticking the 'Enable Online Consultations in Airmid' in the top screenshot above, you can make online consultations unavailable to patients.
 Then just simply re-tick this box to re-enable them and make them available to your patients again.

 2. Can I make my own online consultation questionnaire?